 Conveyancing solicitor fees

-You will need to hire a solicitor or licensed conveyancer to deal with the legal aspects of selling your home.
-Some will charge you a fee based on a percentage of the value of your property, while others will charge a flat fee.
+You will need to hire a solicitor or licensed conveyancer to deal with the legal aspects of selling your property.
+Some will charge you a fee based on a percentage of the value of your property, while others will charge a flat/fixed fee.
 As a rough guide, you can expect to pay between £1000 and £3000, depending on how complex the transaction is.

 If you are buying another property at the same time, it is advisable to employ the same conveyancer to manage the legal aspects of both buying and selling.

 Robert Holmes & Co can offer recommendations if required.